wordofwarning/wordofwarning.org/socialexperiment/feb2026/index.md

 <hr>
 **Graham Clayton-Chance (special guest)** · *Less Like Ourselves, More Like Each Other (installation preview)*

-Artist and filmmaker Graham Clayton-Chance presents *<a href="https://contactmcr.com/events/less-like-ourselves-and-more-like-each-other" target="_blank">Less Like Ourselves, More Like Each Other</a>* on Saturday 21 February during Queer Contact — a body of work rooted in queer country and western dancing in San Francisco, spanning his multi-award-winning film *Last Dance at the Sundance Stompede* and immersive installation developed for Queer Contact.
+Artist and filmmaker Graham presents *<a href="https://contactmcr.com/events/less-like-ourselves-and-more-like-each-other" target="_blank">Less Like Ourselves, More Like Each Other</a>* on Saturday 21 February during Queer Contact — a body of work rooted in queer country and western dancing in San Francisco, spanning his multi-award-winning film *Last Dance at the Sundance Stompede* and immersive installation developed for Queer Contact.

 Experience a preview of the installation at Social Experiment: an embodied encounter using original footage, sound, and movement — it reimagines what it must feel like to be on a LGBTQ+ country-western dance floor in an immersive environment shaped by rhythm, proximity, and presence.
 The work invites you not only to witness community, but to feel it — exploring how movement generates queer collectivity and shared joy.